-If you redeem units within seven years of allocating a premium to a deferred sales charge option, you will have to pay a redemption charge, any applicable short-term trading fee, withholding taxes and other charges.
+Upon a transfer, any existing deferred sales charge schedule is carried over and will apply.
+If you redeem units within the remaining time period of the schedule (maximum of 7 years), you will have to pay a redemption charge, any applicable short-term trading fee, withholding taxes and other charges.
 For more information on the redemption charge, see Redemption charges.

-Chargeback option
+Chargeback options

-Only Standard series and Preferred series 1 offer the chargeback option.
-If you choose the chargeback option you don't pay a fee when you allocate premiums to a segregated fund.
-When you allocate premiums to a segregated fund under the chargeback option, Canada Life pays a commission to your advisor.
+Only Standard series and Preferred series 1 offer chargeback options.
+If you choose one of the chargeback options you don't pay a fee when you allocate premiums to a segregated fund.
+When you allocate premiums to a segregated fund under one of the chargeback options, Canada Life pays a commission to your advisor.